Boyhood

 thinking about teaching, I have sometimes wondered about my own

 schooling, or lack of it.
-But I was usually thinking in context
+But I was viewing the schools

 of my own